 Forest Service, USDA.

-Revised notice of intent to extend the scoping comment period for preparation of an environmental impact statement.
+Notice of cancellation of preparation of an environmental impact statement.

 Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 Questions concerning this notice should be directed to Matthew Judd, Superior National Forest Minerals Project Coordinator, via mail at 8901 Grand Ave.
 Pl., Duluth, MN 55808, telephone at (218) 626-4300, or email at firstname.lastname@example.org.